GNOME/gtk/docs/reference/gtk/section-accessibility.md

  * each text entry widget in the form has the `GTK_ACCESSIBLE_RELATION_LABELLED_BY` relation pointing to the label widget that describes it

-Another example: if you create a tool bar containing buttons with only icons, you should ensure that:
+Another example: if you create a toolbar containing buttons with only icons, you should ensure that:

  * the container has a `GTK_ACCESSIBLE_ROLE_TOOLBAR` role